Why Go To Spain For Rehab?

 What Treatments Do Rehabs In Spain Offer?

-By and large, Spanish rehabs offer many of the same medications and treatment modalities that American rehabs do, except they’re offered in an environment that may be more pleasant, invigorating, and free of triggers for the average American traveler.
+By and large, Spanish rehabs offer many of the same medications and treatment modalities that American rehabs do and are offered in an environment that may be more pleasant and invigorating for the average American traveler.
+The distance traveled may also offer an extra level of privacy as the patient is far from home, encouraging the individual to focus on themselves.

 The treatments offered in Spain may include but not be limited to: